-The scope of the clause has been widened by Finance Act, 2020 by adding that persons supplying services through an electronic commerce operator who is required to collect tax at source under section 52 are also not be eligible to opt for composition scheme.
-However, this provision is yet to be made effective from a date to be notified.
-The words "or services" in the clause have been inserted by Finance Act, 2020 but yet to be made effective.
+The scope of the clause has been widened by Finance Act, 2020 by adding that persons supplying services through an electronic commerce operator who is required to collect tax at source under section 52 are also not eligible to opt for composition scheme.
+This provision has been made effective from 1st January 2021.